Tasks And Time Tracking

 - We don't want ambiguity when we communicate: tracking tasks we can refer to them with piercing precision using IDs

 - When a task is properly tracked and described, everybody in the team can work it out (trading off efficiency for efficacy maybe, but still)

-At the same extent, we want to track the time we spend on task so that:
+To the same extent, we want to track the time we spend on tasks so that:

 - We know if we are exceeding our budget or more basically how much we have spent

-We don't want to measure velocity or speed of individuals.
-Everyone has her own pace.
+We don't want to measure the velocity or speed of individuals.
+Everyone has their own pace.

-Velocity rates are kept into consideration for the whole team, with the goal to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.
+Velocity rates are kept into consideration for the whole team, to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.